 During each legislative session, MOCPA and its lobbyists monitor legislation that can have an impact on the profession, your firm or company, and your clients.

-Please click here to view the complete list of bills MOCPA monitored this session.
+Please click here to view the high priority bills MOCPA monitored this session.

 Review archived MOCPA Government Advocacy Update newsletters.

 - HB 220—Sponsor: Andrews (R-1); Emery (R-31)—Modifies provisions relating to the taxation of property involved in producing wind energy